 Some people might hear the name "opalized" wood and assume that it is more valuable than other types of petrified wood.
 That would be definitely be true if the opal is "precious opal" and exhibits a fine play-of-color.
 Wood petrified by precious opal does exist, and fine specimens can sell for extremely high prices.

-However, much opalized wood is common opal, and the seller often does not know that it is opal (rather than chalcedony) because testing was not done.
+However, most opalized wood is common opal, and the seller often does not know that it is opal (rather than chalcedony) because testing was not done.
 An argument can be made that opalized wood should sell for a lower price because of its potential durability issues.

 Find Other Topics on Geology.com: